FOREX-Dollar slips after weaker-than-expected U.S. inflation, sales data

 By Sam Forgione

-The U.S. core consumer price index (CPI) increased 1.9 percent year-on-year in April, the smallest gain since October 2015.
+The U.S. core CPI increased 1.9 percent year-on-year in April, the smallest gain since October 2015, after rising 2.0 percent in March.
 Economists polled by Reuters expected the inflation measure to remain at 2 percent.

 In addition, the Commerce Department said retail sales rose 0.4 percent last month.
 While March saw an upwardly revised 0.1 percent gain, the April figure disappointed expectations of economists polled by Reuters for an increase of 0.6 percent.

-Federal funds futures implied traders saw about a 49 percent chance the Fed would increase rates twice by the end of 2017 shortly after the data, compared with 54 percent just before the release of the latest readings on U.S. store sales and the consumer price index, CME Group's FedWatch program showed.
+Federal funds futures implied traders saw about a 49 percent chance the Fed would increase rates twice by the end of 2017 , compared with 54 percent shortly before the release of the latest readings on U.S. store sales and the consumer price index, CME Group's FedWatch program showed.

 “It’s building on a theme of the last several months which is the actual inflation prints on the core are very non-threatening,” said Richard Franulovich, senior currency strategist at Westpac Banking Corp in New York, in reference to the core CPI reading.